 Learning outcomes Assessment criteria The learner will be able to: The learner can: Observe current legislation and official guidance to the work environment to ensure protection and safety of the workforce.
 2.1 Observe current legislation and official guidance to the work environment to ensure protection and safety of the workplace, the general public, visitors and the environment by the application of information relating to at least three of the following: methods of work risk assessment safe use and storage of tools safe use of access equipment traffic management emergency plans fire safety hot works environmental factors.
-2.2 Explain how to comply with relevant, current legislation and official guidance and how it is applied to install and maintain safe, healthy and environmentally responsible work practices including: communicate and coordinate with the responsible person methods of work safe use of health and safety control equipment safe use, storage and handling of materials, tools and equipment specific risks to health.
+2.2 Explain how to comply with relevant, current legislation and official guidance and how it is applied to install and maintain safe, healthy and environmentally responsible work practices including: communicate and coordinate with the responsible person methods of work safe use of health and safety control equipment safe use of access equipment safe use, storage and handling of materials, tools and equipment specific risks to health.
 2.3 Explain why communication and coordination with the responsible person as denoted by industry standards is required.
 2.4 Describe the organisational requirements for the security of temporary works.
 2.5 Explain why it is important to follow the correct sequence of work when installing and removing temporary works installations.

-Learning outcomes Assessment criteria The learner will be able to:3Identify, assess and The learner can:3.1Identify, assess and maintain the following resources for maintain resources for temporary works.
-1 Identify, assess and maintain the following resources for temporary works: people plant equipment or machinery materials and components sub-contractors information waste management utilities (power, water, lighting).
-3.2 Explain how to identify, assess and record the acquisition of the following resources: people plant equipment or machinery materials and components sub-contractors information work and facilities waste management utilities (power, water, lighting).
+Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 Identify, assess and maintain resources for temporary works.
+3.1 Identify, assess and maintain the following resources for temporary works: - people - plant - equipment or machinery - materials and components - sub-contractors - information - waste management - utilities (power, water, lighting).
+3.2 Explain how to identify, assess and record the acquisition of the following resources: - people - plant - equipment or machinery - materials and components - sub-contractors - information - work and facilities - waste management - utilities (power, water, lighting).
 3.3 Appraise the quality of the resources.
 3.4 Establish how to maintain the resources for work activities.
 3.5 Explain how any problems and defects associated with the resources are reported.
-3.6 Examine the hazards associated with temporary works for the following: materials supports components fittings and fixings hand tools portable power tools and equipment methods of installation.
+3.6 Examine the hazards associated with temporary works for the following: - materials - supports - components - fittings and fixings - hand tools - portable power tools and equipment - methods of installation.
 3.7 Apply project and organisational requirements to obtain a permit to load from the relevant responsible person as denoted by industry standards.